 What are the signs of dry feet?

-Consult a health professional if severe cracks in the feet appear due to dry feet.
+Consult a health professional if your dry feet worsen or severe cracks appear in the feet.

 How to prevent dry feet

-Wear shoes that are well-fitted and appropriate for the chosen activity.
+Wear shoes that are well-fitted and appropriate for your chosen activity.1,2

-Gently pat the feet dry instead of rubbing them hard with a towel.
+Gently pat your feet dry with a towel instead of rubbing vigorously.2,3

-Wear bed socks after applying a foot cream at night to retain moisture.
+Wear bed socks after applying a foot moisturiser at night to help retain moisture.5

 Optimising your general foot health

-A simple maintenance routine can help to keep the skin on your feet supple and hydrated.
+A simple maintenance routine can help to keep the skin on your feet healthy:7

-Daily care: Wash and dry your feet thoroughly and moisturise every day
+- Daily care: Wash and dry your feet thoroughly and apply moisturiser every day